Flax Seeds or Chia Seeds: Which Do I Feed My Horse?

 I’m often asked the question, “Should I feed my horse flax seeds or chia seeds?”

 My answer: “It depends on the reasons you’re adding omega-3s.”

 That was as clear as mud, wasn’t it?

-There are benefits to both flax and chia, and which one you use depends on your horse and his or her needs.
+There are benefits to both, and whether you choose flax seeds or chia seeds depends on your horse and his or her needs.

 Flax seed nutrition